(Updated November 6, 2021)

 5. Put your dog in a crate, if they are used to one, but cover it so it is darker and makes them feel safer.

-6. A thundershirt is a special wrap that surrounds your dog and makes him feel snuggly and safe by applying slight pressure.
+6. A thunder shirt is a special wrap that surrounds your dog and makes him feel snuggly and safe by applying slight pressure.
 Your dog may need some time to get used to one, so try it before the holiday arrives.
-This may be the easiest and safest method, You can make one with these instructions using an ace bandage or undershirt or you can buy one online or at pet stores.

 Chill out Treats

-7. Chill out treats have natural ingredients such as vanilla, lavender extract and lemon balm with fruits and veges to keep your dog calm and relaxed.
+7. Chill-out treats have natural ingredients such as vanilla, lavender extract, and lemon balm with fruits and veggies to keep your dog calm and relaxed.
 They are available at your favorite pet store and online.

-9. Your vet can prescribe drugs that will help your dog with anxiety, but it may take time and experimentation to achieve success.
+8. Your vet, (oh no, don’t take me to the vet again!) can prescribe drugs that will help your dog with anxiety, but it may take time and experimentation to achieve success.
 Some of these drugs work by depressing the brain’s activity or by elevating mood.
 If you have difficulties giving your dog a pill every day, this may not be the best choice.
 Some medications may need to be given for a period of time to work, so you may not want to medicate your dog for days when he only needs help one night.
 Use these as a last resort or in cases of severe anxiety.

-So here are 10 ways, from quick and easy do it yourself ideas to medication and training that will take time to implement, but will help you keep your dog calm during fireworks.
+So here are 10 ways, from quick and easy do-it-yourself ideas to medication and training that will take time to implement, but will help you keep your dog calm during fireworks.
 Start with the easy ones, (provided in order of difficulty) and work up to medication if your dog still has anxiety.
-If you live in a small town like I do, (we don’t have a fireworks display), you can enjoy a fun and quiet evening with your family and pet without the stress, but don’t forget the frozen treats!
+If you live in a small town as I do, (we don’t have a fireworks display), you can enjoy a fun and quiet evening with your family and pet without the stress, but don’t forget the frozen treats!